 2. Do some screening

-Many short-term rental listing sites now let hosts review guests.
+Many short-term rental listing sites let hosts review guests (and vice versa).
 I’m a little skeptical of reviews, but taken with other information, they can be helpful.

-Even if you find laudatory reviews on the guests, it doesn’t hurt to do a little screening yourself.
-Look the guests up on social media to see whether what you find matches what they’ve said about themselves.
+Even if you find laudatory reviews of the guests, it doesn’t hurt to do some screening.
+Look them up on social media to see whether what you find matches what they’ve said about themselves.
 If they are going to be in your home for an extended stay, ask for references from someone they’ve rented from before.